Base Prep, Edge Sharpening, and Waxing

 Maintaining skis and boards is an often overlooked activity.
 They come with 2mm of polyethylene base material, referred to as p-tex.
 P-tex does wear down if not kept lubricated, that wear looks like grey or whitish sections of the base, called base burn.
 It happens particularly along the edges and can wear enough that the base is no longer flat.
 Checking flatness is done with a true bar, as seen to the right, there is no light between the bar and the base.
 This base is in great shape, if it was not flat, a base grind would be needed.
 A good base grind will grind the least amount of material possible to flatten the base, which allows for hundreds of passes through the machine.
 A bad base grind can only be done maybe twice before all edge and base are removed.
 Ask the tech how much material is removed each pass through the machine, it should be near .005mm, if they don't know, or it's much greater than that amount, find a different shop.
 The only shop currently in this area to do a quality grind and structure is REI.
 After a base grind, a pattern of texture should be added by the shop after the grind.
 This pattern is called "structure," its purpose is to break the suction an otherwise completely smooth surface creates on snow.
 Brand new skis often have a visible structure, a broken diagonal stripe is a common universal structure.
 A chevron pattern is another common structure.

 Like base P-tex, edges have a limited amount of material too, between 2mm - 2.5mm.
-A file should be used minimally as it removes considerable material.
+A file and machine sharpening should be used minimally as it removes considerable material.
 File to set edge bevel at the beginning of the season, then use diamond stones to maintain the edge throughout the season.
 The best hand edge tool on the market would be the Side of Beast from the Race Place.
 Its unique slotted design holds files, diamond, or ceramic stones against the machined frame for a very precise side edge tune.

 George Merrill, past US Ski Team member, and owner of Artechski has an excellent video of edge tuning here: